 To reach the falls, you have to descend a long succession of wooden and earthen stairs.
 These bring you to the river, after which you carefully make your way along the slippery rocks toward a wide pool at the base of the roaring falls.
 The view and the swimming were well worth the effort, especially since we had the place almost entirely to ourselves.
 It was the perfect spot to bask in the sun and natural beauty or take a dip to wash away the exertion of our day!

 Our tour cost $100 USD per person and included driver and guide services, the $15 Caracol park entry fee, snacks, water, lunch, and three stops: Caracol, Rio Frio Cave, and Rio on Pools.
 While it wasn’t cheap, especially compared to the prices of other tours I’ve taken in Latin America, the three of us agreed that it was a good value.
 Santiago and Rene took good care of us, the snacks and lunch were plentiful and tasty, and we even stopped at the more scenic and secluded Big Rock Falls rather than the advertised Rio on Pools that every other tour company includes.
 The tour was also small, just us and a lovely Canadian family of four, which made for a great day.
-You can book directly through Belize Nature Travel or GetYourGuide, below.
+You can book directly through Belize Nature Travel.

 Top Tips for a Day Trip to Caracol: